sergo8/Web_Calendar/README.md

 This is an API from https://hyperskill.org/

-The code is located in the following folder: task/app.py
+The code is located in the following folder: Web Calendar/task/app.py